servactory/servactory/docs/pages/usage/make.md

 All methods have a position.
 If a method needs to be called at a different time than it was added via `make`, then the `position` option can be used.
-Can be useful when inheriting services.
+Can be useful at service inheritance.

 ```ruby
 make :something,